-In the following we shall briefly review physical realizations\footnote{Other physical implementations include the quantum repeater based on solid-state photon emitters (Childress \textit{et al}., 2005, 2006) and a hybrid quantum repeater using bright coherent light and electronic- and nuclear-spins (van Loock \textit{et al}., 2006).} of quantum repeater based on atomic emsembles (as localized memory qubits) and linear optics (manipulating flying photonic qubits).

-Duan, Lukin, Cirac and Zoller (DLCZ, 2001, 2002) proposed a promising implementation of quantum repeater by using atomic ensembles as local memory qubits, which have collectively enhanced coupling to light even without the aid of high-finesse cavities.
-This elegant scheme was believed to incorporate entanglement swapping, built-in entanglement purification and quantum memory together into a single unit.
+Exemplarily, here we will describe a scheme for the physical realizations of a quantum repeater which has been proposed by Duan, Lukin, Cirac and Zoller\footnote{Other physical implementations include the quantum repeater based on solid-state photon emitters (Childress \textit{et al}., 2005, 2006) and a hybrid quantum repeater using bright coherent light and electronic- and nuclear-spins (van Loock \textit{et al}., 2006).} (DLCZ, 2001, 2002).
+They suggested atomic ensembles as local memory qubits.
+They have a collectively enhanced coupling to light, even without the aid of high-finesse cavities.
+This scheme incorporates entanglement swapping, built-in entanglement purification and quantum memory.

-Figure~\ref{dlczfig} is a schematic setup for entangling the two atomic ensembles (optically-thick atomic cell of $N_{a}$ identical atoms) L and R which are spatially separated within the channel attenuation length.
-A pair of metastable lower states $|g\rangle$ and $|s\rangle$ can correspond to hyperfine or Zeeman sublevels of electronic ground state of alkali atoms.
-Long lifetimes for relevant coherence have been observed both in a room-temperature dilute atomic gas (Phillips \textit{et al}., 2001) and in a sample of cold trapped atoms (Liu \textit{et al}., 2001).
+Figure~\ref{dlczfig} is a schematic of a setup for entangling two atomic ensembles (optically-thick atomic cells of $N_{a}$ identical atoms) L and R which are spatially separated within the channel attenuation length.
+A pair of metastable lower states $|g\rangle$ and $|s\rangle$ can correspond to hyperfine or Zeeman sublevels of electronic ground states of alkali atoms.
+Long lifetimes for relevant coherences in such systems have been observed both in a room-temperature dilute atomic gas (Phillips \textit{et al}., 2001), and in a sample of cold trapped atoms (Liu \textit{et al}., 2001).